btcpayserver/btcpayserver-doc/docs/Development/README.md

 ---

-We provide several ways of deploying BTCPayServer, depending on whether you favor flexibility or ease-of-use.
+We provide several ways of deploying BTCPay Server, depending on whether you favor flexibility or ease-of-use.

 From the easiest way to the hardest: